patagonaa/huawei-r48xx/README.md

 ### CAN ID

 The CAN message IDs do not specify a single value/register.
-Instead, the message ID is used as an address, function code, message direction, etc..
+Instead, the message ID is used to encode the prococol, PSU address, command, message direction, etc.

 Example: `1081407F`